MISSION and VISION

 The Coalition holds a large assembly every three months, meeting four times throughout the year.
-In addition, subcommittees meet on their own and pursue activities pertinent to their specific area of concern.
 Members include representatives from concerned parishes and local Catholic universities, as well as religious congregations, and other non-profit organizations that provide Supportive Social Services, Legal Services, or engage in Advocacy and Education on immigration and refugee matters.

 WHY WELCOME THE NEWCOMER?

 “I was a stranger and you welcomed me; naked and you clothed me.”

 The Gospel message of Jesus Christ inspires us to welcome the stranger, clothe the naked, feed the poor.

 Today, over 65 million men women and children, many of them are Christians and Catholics, are fleeing oppression, poverty, torture, political unrest and war.
 Our response is to welcome refugees and provide them with the opportunity to live and flourish; free and unadulterated by the chains of dictators and despots.